Gabe Witcher: History

 Gabe Witcher began his performing career in 1984, at the age of six, at the Strawberry Music Festival in Yosemite when he was invited on stage by Bill Monroe to perform a duet in front of a workshop crowd.
 Later that day Witcher, along with his father, were invited to perform three songs on the main stage in between acts.
 This launched the formation of "The Witcher Brothers" which performed throughout the southwest United States for 25 years.

-In 1993 Witcher contributed original compositions to the soundtrack of the 1983 film The Skateboard Kid.
+In 1993 Witcher contributed original compositions to the soundtrack of the 1993 film The Skateboard Kid.
 Many of these pieces he performed with his band, Trashkittens.
 This includes a music video rendition of the electric guitar–driven "Hard to Find", which ends the film.

 In 1995 Witcher was asked to join the Laurel Canyon Ramblers, led by veteran bluegrass/country musician, Herb Pedersen, after their original fiddler Byron Berline relocated to a new city.
 He was with the Ramblers four years and recorded two albums with them.

 In 1999, Witcher joined Béla Fleck's "The Bluegrass Sessions: Tales from the Acoustic Planet, Vol. 2" tour (filling in for fiddler Stuart Duncan) with Sam Bush, Jerry Douglas, Bryan Sutton and Mark Schatz.
 In 2002 Witcher joined Jerry Douglas' band and was a regular member until the formation of Punch Brothers in 2008.

-Witcher spent 2005 working with Kenny Loggins and Jim Messina on the Loggins and Messina "Sittin' In Again" tour where he played Fiddle, Mandolin, Dobro, Percussion and sang.
+Witcher spent 2005 working with Kenny Loggins and Jim Messina on the Loggins and Messina "Sittin' In Again" tour where he played fiddle, mandolin, dobro, and percussion as well as singing.

 In 2010, he joined the Dave Rawlings Machine for two weeks of tour dates.
 The lineup consisted of Rawlings, Gillian Welch, two members of Old Crow Medicine Show, and Witcher.